Successor Features for Transfer in Reinforcement Learning: Conclusion

 \section{Conclusion}

 This paper builds on two concepts, both of which are generalizations of previous ideas.
-The first one is \emph{SFs}, a generalization of \ctp{dayan93improving} SR that extends the original definition from discrete to continuous spaces and also facilitates the incorporation of function approximation.
-The second concept is \emph{generalized policy improvement}, formalized in Theorem~\ref{teo:gpi}.
+The first one is SFs, a generalization of \ctp{dayan93improving} SR that extends the original definition from discrete to continuous spaces and also facilitates the use of function approximation.
+The second concept is GPI, formalized in Theorem~\ref{teo:gpi}.
 As the name suggests, this result extends \ctp{bellman57dynamic} classic policy improvement theorem from a single to multiple policies.

-Although SFs and generalized policy improvement are of interest on their own, in this paper we focus on their combination to induce transfer.
+Although SFs and GPI are of interest on their own, in this paper we focus on their combination to induce transfer.
 The resulting framework is an elegant extension of DP's basic setting that provides a solid foundation for transfer in RL.
-We derived a theoretical result, Theorem~\ref{teo:gpi_sf}, that formalizes the intuition that an agent should perform well on a novel task if it has seen a similar task before.
-We also illustrated how this effect manifests in practice using experiments.
+As a complement to the proposed transfer approach, we derived a theoretical result, Theorem~\ref{teo:gpi_sf}, that formalizes the intuition that an agent should perform well on a novel task if it has seen a similar task before.
+We also illustrated with a comprehensive set of experiments how the combination of SFs and GPI promotes transfer in practice.

-We believe the ideas presented in this paper lay out a general framework for transfer in RL.
-By specializing the basic components presented here one can build on our results to derive agents able to perform well across a wide variety of tasks, and thus handle environments of considerable complexity.
+We believe the proposed ideas lay out a general framework for transfer in RL.
+By specializing the basic components presented one can build on our results to derive agents able to perform well across a wide variety of tasks, and thus extend the range of environments that can be successfully tackled.